deep-projects/dvc-cc/dvc-cc/tutorial/Get_Started.md

 ## 5) Run the script in the cluster
-We have right now our pipeline defined and can run our script in the cloud.
+Right now, we have defined and can run our script on the remote cluster.
 For this we need to push everything to git:
 ```bash
 git add -A
 git commit -m "build the pipeline for the first test run with DVC-CC"